 Is your cat’s chin covered in black specks or oozing pimples?
-You might be looking at feline acne.
+You’re probably looking at feline acne.

 While writing a review of CleanHealthy Bowls last week, I got to thinking about acne.
 Cat acne.
 Why would a disposable pet food bowl make me think of feline acne?
-Well, when cats have an acne problem, one of most commonly suggested first steps of treatment is a switch to a bacteria-free bowl.
-While this suggestion isn’t the end-all solution for cat pimples, cat guardians have observed a possible connection between outside bacteria and acne.
-There’s a lot more to healing your cat’s breakouts, though.
+When cats have an acne problem, one of the most common first treatment steps is a switch to a bacteria-free bowl.
+Switching to a more sanitary bowl isn’t the end-all solution for cat pimples, but cat guardians have observed a possible connection between outside bacteria and acne.
+There’s a lot more to treating your cat’s acne, though.
 Feeding your cat out of a cleaner dish is a single piece of the anti-acne puzzle – so let’s put the rest of it together.
 Corners first.

-Click here to go straight to the feline acne home remedy.
+If you’d rather go straight to the cat acne home remedy, click here.

 What is feline acne and what causes it?